 I ran a baseline ordinary least squares (OLS) regression with all of the variables in my data set (except for the intentionally omitted ones discussed in the previous section).
-None of the five focus variables - female, experience, experience squared, the interaction term between female and experience, and the interaction term between female and experience squared - were significant.
+None of the five focus variables - female, experience, experience squared, the interaction term between female and experience, and the interaction term between female and experience squared - were statistically significant.

-Many of the control variables were also insignificant, so I removed some of them from the regression.
-For example, none of the rating variables (G, PG, R, and NR) were statistically significant individually, and when I conducted an F-test they also were not significant as a group, so I omitted them all from the regression.
+Many of the control variables were also insignificant, so I removed some of them from the regression to obtain more focused results.
+For example, none of the rating variables (G, PG, R, and NR) were statistically significant individually, and when I conducted an F-test they also were not significant as a group.
+Thus they did not impact my focus variables in a statistically significant way, so I decided to omit them from the regression.
+This makes sense that the rating did not have an impact on total gross, because with the exception of children and R-rated films ratings probably do not impact if a person wants to see a film.

-Golden Globe nominations was the only awards variable that was statistically significant; I did a F-test to test the statistical significance of the award variables as a group, and the results were statistically significant at the 10% level.
-When I omitted Golden Globe nominations from the F-test, the other three variables as a group were not statistically significant, so I only kept Golden Globe nominations in my final regression.
+Golden Globes nominations was the only awards variable that was statistically significant; I did a F-test to test the statistical significance of the award variables as a group, and the results were statistically significant at the 10% level.
+When I omitted Golden Globes nominations from the F-test, the other three variables as a group were not statistically significant, so I only kept Golden Globes nominations in my final regression, because it was the only variable that had a statistically significant impact.
+I am uncertain why this was the only awards variable that was statistically significant - perhaps this indicated that the awards variables did not need to be included in this study as control variables.
+The study in my literature review that included these control variables looked at the wages of the specific actors that were winning these awards, while this regression focuses on the overall film (Izquierdo Sanchez & Navarro Paniagua, 2017).
+Thus the awards of the protagonist may be less relevant for my specific research.